Last updated on January 1st, 2023

 - Both air purifiers have already installed HEPA filter

-The both Shark air purifiers do not add anything new into the world of air cleaning technologies.
-Both models the next procedure to clean air in a room:
+Both Shark air purifiers do not add anything new into the world of air cleaning technologies, they aren’t packed as much as the newly released Air Health Skye.
+Both models feature the next procedure to clean air in a room:

 - True HEPA filter (99.98% efficiency for particles down to 0.2 microns) that targets tiny particles.

-What immediately caught my eyes is lack of a pre-filter.
-In my many other reviews I criticize air purifiers for not having this essential part in modern air cleaning units and Shark isn’t an exception here.
+What immediately caught my eyes is the lack of a pre-filter.
+In my many other reviews, I criticize air purifiers for not having this essential part in modern air cleaning units and Shark isn’t an exception here.
 You see, pre-filter has 2 major functions:

-- It prolongs the life of other HEPA and Carbon filters located further on the air filtration process.
+- It prolongs the life of other HEPA and Carbon filters located further in the air filtration process.

-Merging the True HEPA filter with the Carbon one is also somewhat dubious decision.
-It’s not uncommon, but having separate filters may not only reduce maintenance costs but also gives an options customize an air purifier so it works at the maximum efficiency level, removing both allergens and odors.
+Merging the True HEPA filter with the Carbon one is also a somewhat dubious decision.
+It’s not uncommon, but having separate filters may not only reduce maintenance costs but also gives an option to customize an air purifier so it works at the maximum efficiency level, removing both allergens and odors.

 Controls and Operation

 Controlling the Shark air purifier is very simple, even a baby can do that.
 All controls are located at the top of the air cleaning unit and they also have prompts describing what this or that button does.

 Both Shark 4 and Shark 6 air purifiers have an auto mode that uses an air particle sensor to detect air pollution levels and based on that information the Shark starts running at one of four speeds.
 At the maximum speed, the Shark HE401 produced 58 decibels whereas the Shark HE601 sound was at 63 decibels.
 This is a normal noise level for the price.